DasAng/phobo-release/README.md

 ![Phobo](docs/phobo.png)
 # Phobo

 **Phobo** is a tool that extends the Gherkin language to write BDD scenarios using a selection of predefined actions.
-For example you can use Phobo to automate the browser, calling AWS services, perform HTTP requests and many others.
+For example you can use Phobo to automate the browser, calling AWS services, perform HTTP requests and many others without having to write any traditional programming language.
+Write your BDD gherkin features and let Phobo execute the feature file.

 Phobo is a standalone executable that can be run from the command line and it will generate a HTML report of the executed tests.